 Introduces anatomy of the head and neck regions with special emphasis on the human dentition.
 Skeletal, muscular, glandular, circulatory, nervous and epithelial structures are considered in detail.
 Also includes introductory material on human histology and orofacial embryology.
-Prerequisite: Freshman standing in Dental
+Prerequisite: Consent of coordinator.

-DHY 161 Dental Anatomy (1-2)
+DHY 161 Dental Anatomy (1-2) 2 hrs.
 Introduces the student to terms and anatomic structures of the oral cavity including a detailed study of crown and root morphology of both primary and permanent dentitions.
+Prerequisite: Consent of coordinator.